-If you ride a bike in the state of Alabama – even if you are just passing through – it is important to know the traffic laws.
-Unfortunately, even with proper safety gear, motorcyclists are still at risk of serious injury in a crash with a negligent driver.
+If you ride a bike in the state of Alabama, even if you are just passing through, it is important to know the traffic laws.
+This includes the state’s requirement for motorcycle helmets.

 Alabama Motorcycle Helmet Laws